End of Life: Helping with Comfort and Care

 Breathing problems.
 Shortness of breath or the feeling that breathing is difficult is a common experience at the end of life.
 The doctor might call this dyspnea (disp-NEE-uh).
 Worrying about the next breath can make it hard for important conversations or connections.
-Try raising the head of the bed, opening a window, using a vaporizer, or having a fan circulating air in the room.
-Sometimes, the doctor suggests extra oxygen, given directly through the nose, to help with this problem.
+Try raising the head of the bed, opening a window, using a humidifier, or having a fan circulating air in the room.
+Sometimes, morphine or other pain medications can help relieve the sense of breathlessness.

-People very near death might have noisy breathing called a death rattle.
+People very near death might have noisy breathing, sometimes called a death rattle.
 This is caused by fluids collecting in the throat or by the throat muscles relaxing.
 It might help to try turning the person to rest on one side.
-There is also medicine that can be prescribed to help clear this up.
-But not all noisy breathing is a death rattle.
-And, it may help to know that this noisy breathing is usually not upsetting to the person dying, even if it is to family and friends.
+There is also medicine that can be prescribed that may help clear this up.
+Not all noisy breathing is a death rattle.
+It may help to know that this noisy breathing is usually not upsetting to the dying person, even if it is to family and friends.

 Skin irritation.
 Skin problems can be very uncomfortable.
-With age, skin becomes drier and more fragile naturally, so it is important to take extra care with an older person’s skin.
-Gently applying alcohol-free lotion can relieve dry skin as well as be soothing.
+With age, skin naturally becomes drier and more fragile, so it is important to take extra care with an older person’s skin.
+Gently applying alcohol-free lotion can relieve dry skin and be soothing.

 Dryness on parts of the face, such as the lips and eyes, can be a common cause of discomfort near death.
 A lip balm could keep this from getting worse.
 A damp cloth placed over closed eyes might relieve dryness.
-If the inside of the mouth seems dry, giving ice chips, if the person is conscious, or wiping the inside of the mouth with a damp cloth, cotton ball, or a specially-treated swab might help.
+If the inside of the mouth seems dry, giving ice chips (if the person is conscious) or wiping the inside of the mouth with a damp cloth, cotton ball, or specially treated swab might help.

 Fatigue.
 It is common for people nearing the end of life to feel tired and have little or no energy.
 Keep activities simple.
 For example, a bedside commode can be used instead of walking to the bathroom.
 A shower stool can save a person’s energy, as can switching to sponging off in bed.

-Medical tests and treatments can be uncomfortable and can drain the strength of a person who is dying.
-Some may no longer be necessary and can be stopped, as one woman’s family learned.
-At eighty, Catherine had already been in a nursing home for two years since her stroke.
-Her health began to fail quickly, and she was no longer able to communicate her wishes.
-Her physician, Dr. Jones, told her family she was dying.
-He said that medical tests, physical therapy, and IVs (intravenous tubes inserted into a vein with a needle to give medicine or fluids) were no longer really needed and should be stopped since they might be causing Catherine discomfort.
-Dr. Jones also said that checking vital signs (pulse, blood pressure, temperature, and breathing rate) was interrupting her rest and would no longer be done regularly.
+At 80, Meena had been in a nursing home for 2 years after a stroke, when her health declined, and she was no longer able to communicate her wishes.
+Meena’s physician, Dr. Torres, told her family she was dying.
+She said that medical tests, physical therapy, and intravenous treatments were no longer really needed and should be stopped because they might be causing Meena discomfort.
+Dr. Torres also said that checking vital signs (pulse, blood pressure, temperature, and breathing rate) was interrupting her rest and would no longer be done regularly.

-Complete end-of-life care also includes helping the dying person manage any mental and emotional distress.
-Someone nearing the end of life who is alert might understandably feel depressed or anxious.
-Encouraging conversations about feelings might be beneficial.
+Complete end-of-life care also includes helping the dying person manage mental and emotional distress.
+Someone who is alert near the end of life might understandably feel depressed or anxious.
+It is important to treat emotional pain and suffering.
+Encouraging conversations about feelings might help.
 You might want to contact a counselor, possibly one familiar with end-of-life issues.
-If the depression or anxiety is severe, medicine might provide relief.
+If the depression or anxiety is severe, medicine may help.